MADANA-IO/madana-apiclient-go/docs/JsonKubernetesEnclaveAllOf.md

 NewJsonKubernetesEnclaveAllOfWithDefaults instantiates a new JsonKubernetesEnclaveAllOf object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetEnclaveReplicaSetEvents

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEvents() JsonV1EventList`

-GetEnclaveReplicaSetEvents returns the EnclaveReplicaSetEvents field if non-nil, zero value otherwise.

-### GetEnclaveReplicaSetEventsOk

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEventsOk() (*JsonV1EventList, bool)`

-GetEnclaveReplicaSetEventsOk returns a tuple with the EnclaveReplicaSetEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnclaveReplicaSetEvents

-`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveReplicaSetEvents(v JsonV1EventList)`

-SetEnclaveReplicaSetEvents sets EnclaveReplicaSetEvents field to given value.

-### HasEnclaveReplicaSetEvents

-`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveReplicaSetEvents() bool`

-HasEnclaveReplicaSetEvents returns a boolean if a field has been set.

-### GetEnclaveDeploymentEvents

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveDeploymentEvents() JsonV1EventList`

-GetEnclaveDeploymentEvents returns the EnclaveDeploymentEvents field if non-nil, zero value otherwise.

-### GetEnclaveDeploymentEventsOk

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveDeploymentEventsOk() (*JsonV1EventList, bool)`

-GetEnclaveDeploymentEventsOk returns a tuple with the EnclaveDeploymentEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnclaveDeploymentEvents

-`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveDeploymentEvents(v JsonV1EventList)`

-SetEnclaveDeploymentEvents sets EnclaveDeploymentEvents field to given value.

-### HasEnclaveDeploymentEvents

-`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveDeploymentEvents() bool`

-HasEnclaveDeploymentEvents returns a boolean if a field has been set.

-### GetEnclavePodEvents

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEvents() JsonV1EventList`

-GetEnclavePodEvents returns the EnclavePodEvents field if non-nil, zero value otherwise.

-### GetEnclavePodEventsOk

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEventsOk() (*JsonV1EventList, bool)`

-GetEnclavePodEventsOk returns a tuple with the EnclavePodEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnclavePodEvents

-`func (o *JsonKubernetesEnclaveAllOf) SetEnclavePodEvents(v JsonV1EventList)`

-SetEnclavePodEvents sets EnclavePodEvents field to given value.

-### HasEnclavePodEvents

-`func (o *JsonKubernetesEnclaveAllOf) HasEnclavePodEvents() bool`

-HasEnclavePodEvents returns a boolean if a field has been set.

-### GetIsUsingInitContainer

-`func (o *JsonKubernetesEnclaveAllOf) GetIsUsingInitContainer() bool`

-GetIsUsingInitContainer returns the IsUsingInitContainer field if non-nil, zero value otherwise.

-### GetIsUsingInitContainerOk

-`func (o *JsonKubernetesEnclaveAllOf) GetIsUsingInitContainerOk() (*bool, bool)`

-GetIsUsingInitContainerOk returns a tuple with the IsUsingInitContainer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIsUsingInitContainer

-`func (o *JsonKubernetesEnclaveAllOf) SetIsUsingInitContainer(v bool)`

-SetIsUsingInitContainer sets IsUsingInitContainer field to given value.

-### HasIsUsingInitContainer

-`func (o *JsonKubernetesEnclaveAllOf) HasIsUsingInitContainer() bool`

-HasIsUsingInitContainer returns a boolean if a field has been set.

-### GetAttestationPort

-`func (o *JsonKubernetesEnclaveAllOf) GetAttestationPort() int32`

-GetAttestationPort returns the AttestationPort field if non-nil, zero value otherwise.

-### GetAttestationPortOk

-`func (o *JsonKubernetesEnclaveAllOf) GetAttestationPortOk() (*int32, bool)`

-GetAttestationPortOk returns a tuple with the AttestationPort field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAttestationPort

-`func (o *JsonKubernetesEnclaveAllOf) SetAttestationPort(v int32)`

-SetAttestationPort sets AttestationPort field to given value.

-### HasAttestationPort

-`func (o *JsonKubernetesEnclaveAllOf) HasAttestationPort() bool`

-HasAttestationPort returns a boolean if a field has been set.

 ### GetWireguardPort